-Look carefully on your Mercedes windshield for a dot at the bottom.
+Look carefully at your Mercedes windshield for a dot at the bottom.
 When you install the wipers, make sure that the wipers are just above this dot.
 The wipers need to be about 1 inch / 2-3cm above this dot.

-Mercedes wiper arm stuck up
+Mercedes wiper's arm stuck up.

 If your Mercedes-Benz wiper arm is stuck up, turn on the ignition.
 Turn on the wipers and see if they move.
 If not, check the windshield wiper fuse and relay.
 If both are bad, there is a good chance the wiper motor is defective and needs to be replaced.